-Padel Magazine - In the padel, both in attack and defense, it is essential to know how to play with the walls.
-We will try in this article to answer your questions posted on our forums (on the forum of the site or our facebook page).
+Padel Magazine - In padel, both in attack and defense, it is essential to know how to play with the walls.
+We will try in this article to answer your questions posted on our forums (on the site's forum or our facebook page).

 We'll give you clues as to how and when to separate from the wall or rotate that on yourself to put the ball back into play.